LCSR-lab/MODNET/README.rst

 .. code-block:: text

-    $ modnet --netlist path/to/netlist --top-module top_module --outdir path/to/save/output
+    $ modnet --netlist path/to/netlist.vm --top-module top_module --outdir path/to/save/output

-These 3 options are those required by the software to interpret the netlist correctly
+These 3 options are those required by the software to interpret the netlist correctly.
+This settings are:

+* `netlist`: The path where to find the netlist to make changes to (as of today, only hierarchical netlists from Synplify Pro are supported)
+* `top_module`: This is the module that acts as top for the hole system.
+Since MODNET interpretates the netlist recursively, it is necessary to indicate which module acts as the top module.
+* `outdir`: This is the path where to save the resulting modules with injections (defaults to path/to/netlist/output)

 This will create two directories in your current directory.
 As an example my directory will be called `example`.